JohnOngeri/web-application-/README.md

 In the terminal, navigate to the project directory:

-cd project-management-app
+cd web-application-
 Build the Docker image using the provided Dockerfile:

-docker build -t web-application-
+ sudo docker build -t web-application .

-Replace web-application- with the name you want to give to your Docker image.
+Replace web-application with the name you want to give to your Docker image.

 Once the image is built, you can run a container using the image:

-bash
-Copy code
-docker run -d -p 8080:80 web-application-
+sudo docker run -d -p 8080:80 web-application

 This command will start a container in detached mode (-d) and map port 8080 on your host machine to port 80 on the container.

-Open your web browser and navigate to http://localhost:8080 to access the application.
+Open your web browser and navigate to (http://localhost:8080) to access the application.

 **Assumptions and Decisions Made During Development** During the development process, the following assumptions and decisions were made: